 via dell’Archiginnasio 2

-In the 17th century room designed for anatomical lessons covered in spruce wood and decorated with two orders of statues depicting twelve famous physicians, the lectern is flanked by two flayed statues called ‘spellati’ and above the canopy, a seated allegory of Anatomy.
-The Sabat Mater room is majestically decorated with various coats of arms of professors and students.
+The Anatomical Theatre was designed in the 17th century room for anatomical lessons and it is covered in spruce wood and decorated with two orders of statues depicting twelve famous physicians.
+The lectern is flanked by two statues called ‘spellati’.

 (Municipal Art Collection)